mgcordova/configure-ad/README.md

 <h2>High-Level Deployment and Configuration Steps</h2>

-- Set up the virtual machines
+- Set up the Domain Controller and Client
 - Ensure Connectivity between the Client and Domain Controller
 - Install Active Directory
 - Create an Admin and Normal User Account in AD